vtex/ux-writing/docs/principles/goals-principles.md

 Although we should transmit the same voice whenever VTEX is speaking, we understand that there are differences between writing a blog post and writing an error message.

 On our platforms we deal with sensitive data, and our client's results.
-It demmands responsibility and respect from the way we communicate.
+It demmands responsibility and respect in how we communicate.
 Therefore, for UX Writing, we choose to favor the **Serious** and **Authority** tones, from our Brand Manual.
 We understand that they capture the reliability and expertise our system's voice should have.

 ### 📣 Serious